Applying the advice of Marie Kondo to your investment portfolio

 There are a number of fixed income alternatives available to Australian investors:

 TDs are undoubtedly the most familiar and popular fixed income investment.
-There is currently $932bn1 in household deposits.
+There is currently over $1 trillion1 in household deposits.
 TDs are loans individuals make to a bank, for a specified period of time, for a set amount of interest.
 While TDs may enjoy the benefit of protection under the Financial Claims Scheme, early withdrawal of funds can incur a penalty.

 Find out more about Term Deposits